 It was bad.
 It still is, but not as bad.
 Just one month ago I had an actual breakdown for the first time in my life.
 My feeling of being untouchable, unstoppable, feel like disgusting reflections of an ego brought about by what could be considered not that much work.
 It’s honestly very hard for me to look back at this, after what I have felt within me this last year.
 I always say you should treat yourself first, that “real life comes first” when it comes to anything with games, and I stand by it.
 But I feel like I lost sight of that.

 I learned that.
 The hard way, sure, but I learned.
 And the biggest reason I am writing this reflective piece is to share that with you.
 Because writing everyday isn’t just a good thing, but a bad thing as well.
-Doing something everyday and pouring every part of yourself is both the best and worst thing I have done in my life, and I think that passes on to jobs, to careers, to passions, to games, to everything.
+Doing something everyday and pouring every part of yourself into that is both the best and worst thing I have done in my life, and I think that passes on to jobs, to careers, to passions, to games, to everything.
 Everyone needs that time to step back and take a breath, and let out a sigh of relief, or exhaustion, or whatever it may be, and just… relax.
 And that’s exactly what I’m going to do tomorrow.
 I’m going to break the chain with honor, with dignity.

 It’s twofold, because while I am excited to feel like some shackles are being released, it’s also melancholy.
 It’s like saying goodbye to a very good, very stressful friend.
 And I don’t think I’ll ever hit 1000 again.
 Never say never, I get that, but I think I’ve learned enough to know that that doesn’t work for me.
 But that I’m glad I could hit the milestone at all.